chebbi603/ui-gen-dashboard/docs/react-Backend.md

    - Used by `UserDetail` to render a read-only configuration view.
  - `GET /events/user/:userId`
    - Returns tracking events for the specified user.
-   - Used by `UserDetail` to compute and summarize pain points.
+   - Currently not used by `UserDetail` in the simplified MVP UI.
  - `POST /gemini/generate-contract`
    - Content-Type: `application/json`
-   - Body (enqueue job): `{ userId, priority?: number }`
+   - Body (enqueue job): `{ userId }`
    - Response: `{ jobId: string }`
    - Notes: Job status is retrieved via `GET /gemini/jobs/:jobId`.
 - `GET /gemini/jobs/:jobId`
-   - Polls optimization job status every 2 seconds (UI) up to 60 seconds.
+  - Polls optimization job status every 5 seconds (UI) up to 60 seconds.
   - Response: `{ status: 'active' | 'completed' | 'failed', result?: { contract: UserContract, explanation?: string }, error?: string }`
   - When `status === 'completed'`, UI fetches fresh `GET /contracts/user/:userId` and displays side-by-side Original vs Optimized contracts and an optional LLM explanation.
   - When `status === 'failed'`, UI shows error banner with the backend-provided message.
   - On timeout (>60s without terminal state), UI shows a warning and the `jobId` for reference, with a Retry option.
    - Persistence & resume: UI stores `jobId` in `localStorage` as `optimizationJobId:{userId}` when starting or during polling.
 It automatically resumes polling on return if the job is still active.
 The stored key is cleared on completion or failure.

+- `POST /gemini/analyze-events` (Public)
+  - Content-Type: `application/json`
+  - Body: `{ userId: string }`
+  - Returns: `{ painPoints: { title, description, elementId?, page?, severity }[], improvements: { title, description, elementId?, page?, priority }[], eventCount, timestamp }`
+  - Notes:
+    - Public endpoint in MVP: no JWT required; Vite proxy enables same-origin dev calls.
+    - `safeFetch` conditionally injects `Authorization` when a token is present, but explicitly skips adding the header for `/gemini/*` routes.

 ### Public Canonical Contract (Optional)
 - Read-only canonical endpoints exposed by the backend: